Wind Energy Resources and Technologies

 Visit the project planning section for detailed information on planning and deploying renewable energy projects.
 Federal case studies are available to provide specific examples of viable wind energy projects.

-Some of the following resources are available as an Adobe Acrobat PDF.
-Download Adobe Reader.
 Detailed information on wind energy resources and technologies is available through:

 DOE Wind Program: Provides additional information and resources through the Office of Energy Efficiency and Renewable Energy.